escowho/qpack/README.md

         directories, sets the working directory, loads specified packages, and sources a functions file and config file, if specified.
 Option to load qpack package.
--   skeleton
-    -   Print an entire syntax example of set_up to console
 -   view_qconfig
     -   View and edit the contents of the current .qconfig file, if found.